The exciting convenience experienced in online schools isn’t free from varying challenges.

 This might not be easy if you are not in control of the study sessions.

-But whenever there is a break, ensure you take a minute break.
+But whenever there is a break, go for it!

-If you are free from any lectures that day, just your study in its place, design breaks intermittently.
+If you are free from any lectures that day, design breaks intermittently.

 Apart from rewarding yourself with breaks, reward yourself with snacks or simple surf on the internet.